Just last week, the 2017 Miss Chinese Vancouver Pageant winner was crowned (by me).

 This show was held at the Queen Elizabeth Theatre and 14 awards were presented.
 This international film festival received over 1,000 film submissions from 88 countries!

-Days later, my boyfriend and I also made around 60 sandwiches for the homeless people of the Downtown Eastside.
+Days later, a friend and I also made around 60 sandwiches for the homeless people of the Downtown Eastside.

-A neighbour heard about our GoFundMe campaign to make care packages for the homeless and donated around 60 fresh croissants.
+A neighbour heard about our little project and donated around 60 fresh croissants.
 So we made ham and cheese sandwiches and PB + J sandwiches to give out around Oppenheimer Park and East Hastings.

 And in January, I will be heading to Shanghai’s East China Normal University to brush up on my Chinese! 我讲中文没问题，但是读写我都要努力学.
 My younger sister is living in Shanghai (studying at the Royal Conservatory of Music) so I’m excited to spend time with her.